multitudinous/ve-suite/VE_Installer/installer/VE Suite Launcher Readme.txt

 Double-click launcherBeta.py or type
     python launcherBeta.py
 in the command line to launch the Launcher.

+NOTE: Double-clicking it might not work on Unix systems.
+More testing needed.

-Since this is your first time activating it, it will ask you to find VE-Suite Dependencies directory for it.
+Since this is your first time activating it, it will ask you to find the VE-Suite Dependencies directory for it.

 Once you've chosen the VE-Suite Dependencies directory, you'll see the main Launcher window.
 From here, you can: